 Alder Street Corridor Review, 2014

-A study is underway to review opportunities to improve Alder Street.
+A study is complete to review opportunities to improve Alder Street.
 Consideration is being given to how to best balance Alder Street’s role as one of the primary north-south routes and provide safe access to the many single-family homes in the area.
 The following opportunities will also be considered: improving sidewalks; better accommodating bicycles; upgrading bus stops; and finding the balance of existing land use and vehicles traveling along Alder Street.

 The City has hired Boulevard Transportation Group, a Vancouver Island based transportation consulting firm, to assist the City with this process.